 You’re looking at basic personas.

 This is a framework of the type of person you can expect in each market segment, as told through Target.
 It should give you a basic idea of who your market is as well.
 And, you don’t have to stop there.
-You can see an entire consumer journey — for free — on Atlas Studio.
+You can see an entire consumer journey — for free — on MFour Studio.

 Be my guest.